University Certificate: Arts Therapies and Wellbeing Foundation

 What will I study?

-Successful students will be awarded a University certificate in Arts Therapies and Wellbeing Foundation.
-While not a qualification to practice, this provides an excellent overview of the art therapy profession for people considering training at MA level.
+If successful, you’ll be awarded a University Certificate in Arts Therapies and Wellbeing Foundation.
+While not a qualification to practice, the course offers an excellent overview of the art therapy profession and will support your journey to become a qualified practioner.
+Many students progress onto the postgraduate qualifiying Masters degree in art therapies.

 Students also gain transferable skills and an enhanced understanding of the potential of the arts as a means of social inclusion and wellbeing.